ahimyary-jpg/junktee-prototype/README.md

 # JUNKTEE — Independent Fashion Platform Prototype

 JUNKTEE is a curated umbrella platform for selected independent fashion labels.
-JUNKTEE remains the founding brand and visual anchor; RMAYD is the second confirmed brand and uses its supplied official logo, secondary mark, and Instagram QR identity throughout the experience.
-RMAYD product content remains explicitly forthcoming until its approved Excel catalog is imported.
+JUNKTEE remains the founding brand and visual anchor; RMAYD is the second confirmed brand and uses its supplied official logo, secondary mark, Instagram QR identity, and approved product catalog throughout the experience.
 The experience includes a multi-brand Home, Shop, Brands directory, reusable brand pages, Collections, Journal, Bag, Stripe Test Mode checkout, a personal Cabinet, and Settings.
 JUNKTEE’s differentiator is how it discovers, introduces, presents, and celebrates each selected brand—not simply how it lists products.

 No real money can be charged.
 Card details are entered only on Stripe-hosted Checkout and are never seen or stored by JUNKTEE.